samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 - Software installed on GitHub Action runners: https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-software

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Please use a consistent naming convention for your feature branches to identify the work done in the branch.
+Some suggestions for naming your feature branches:
+- features/feature-name
+- bugfix/description
+- hotfix/description